kieran-mackle/AutoTrader/docs/source/tutorials/getting-data.md

+(getting-price-data)=
 # Getting Price Data

 AuotTrader is compatible with all kinds of price data, regardless of the nature of the security being traded.
 This means that it can be used for stocks, cryptocurrencies, foreign exchange, futures, options, commodities and even Mars bars - provided that you can get historical price data for them.
-Luckily for you, AutoTrader is capable of retrieving price data for [supported instruments](../supported-api) automatically using the utility function [AutoData](../docs/autodata).
-All you have to do is provide a few details in the [configuration files](../docs/configuration) and runfile, and AutoTrader will take care of the rest.
+Luckily for you, AutoTrader is capable of retrieving price data for [supported instruments](../supported-api) automatically using the utility function [AutoData](autodata-docs).
+All you have to do is provide a few details in the [user configuration files](userfiles) and runfile, and AutoTrader will take care of the rest.
 If you would prefer to provide your own price data, you can also pass a `.csv` file with your data to AutoTrader.

 ## For the MACD Strategy